Michael Madana Kama Rajan: Casting

 Haasan played four distinct characters who are quadruplets: the criminal Michael, the businessman Madanagopal, the cook Kameshwaran and the firefighter Subramaniam Raju.
 To portray each quadruplet, Haasan sported different looks; for Michael, he grew his hair long and had a French beard; for Madan, he wore glasses and was clean-shaven; for Kameshwaran (also clean-shaven), he brushed his hair back and applied a vibhuti tilaka on his forehead; for Raju, he kept his moustache thick and hair short.
-In keeping with the quadruplets' diverse upbringings, he even had different speaking styles for each quadruplet: a "gruff" accent for Michael, an English one for Madan, a Palakkad one for Kameshwaran, and Madras Bashai for Raju.
+He even had different speaking styles for each quadruplet, reflecting their diverse upbringings: a "gruff" accent for Michael, an English one for Madan, a Palakkad one for Kameshwaran, and Madras Bashai for Raju.
 As Coimbatore was then a hub for numerous counterfeit money scams, Haasan added this to Michael's characterisation.

-Urvashi played Kameshwaran's love interest Thirupurasundari, this being her second Tamil film after Mundhanai Mudichu (1983).
+Urvashi played Kameshwaran's love interest Thirupurasundari.
 She dubbed in her own voice at Haasan's insistence.
-Khushbu was cast as Raju's love interest Shalini after a meeting with Arunachalam's son Subbu.
+Khushbu was cast as Raju's love interest Shalini after a meeting with Subbu Panchu.
 Rupini played Madan's love interest Chakku Bai.
 According to Haasan, all three actresses would be "squeamish about what would be their part and we couldn't take any more of it", hence a love interest for Michael was not created.

 Nagesh initially wanted to play a different role from Madan's PA Avinashi, but when Haasan asked him if he would play his role, Nagesh retorted, "As if you'd give me that if I asked you for it!"
 He was interested in playing Thirupurasundari's kleptomaniac grandmother before S. N. Lakshmi was cast.
 Vennira Aadai Moorthy, who played Shalini's father Shivaraman, added "his own quirks" to the role.
 Haasan cast Praveen Kumar as Madan's bodyguard after being impressed with his performance as Bhima in the TV series Mahabharat; the bodyguard was named Bheem as a reference to the earlier role.
 Delhi Ganesh, who played Kameshwaran's foster father Mani Iyer, also used a Palakkad accent for his character.
 Santhana Bharathi was cast as Michael's foster father Alex after Haasan recommended him to Rao.